Pop Culture Madness!

 1962 - The Mariner 2 unmanned space mission was launched to Venus by NASA.

-2003 - The first 6-party talks, involving South and North Korea, the United States, China, Japan and Russia, convened to find a resolution to the security concerns as a result of the North Korean nuclear weapons program.
+2003 – The first 6-party talks, involving South and North Korea, the United States, China, Japan, and Russia, convened to resolve the security concerns due to the North Korean nuclear weapons program.

 2003 - Mars made its closest approach to Earth in nearly 60,000 years, passing just 34,646,418 miles away.